Value existence for zero-sum ergodic stochastic differential games: The existence of the value of our SDGs

 \section{{ The existence of the value of our SDGs}}

-In this section, without non-degenerate assumption on the diffusion system we will first prove the upper ergodic value function $\rho^+(x)$ (resp., lower ergodic value function $\rho^-(x)$) to be the scalar quantity $\rho$ which is independent of $x$, where $(\rho,w)$ is a viscosity solution of ergodic HJBI equation \eqref{pde1} (resp., \eqref{pde2}).
-Then we derive the uniqueness of the viscosity solution of ergodic HJBI equations \eqref{pde1} and \eqref{pde2}, and we prove that the value of our SDGs exists under the Isaacs condition with the help of the uniqueness results.
+In this section, without non-degenerate assumption on the diffusion system, we will first prove the upper ergodic value function $\rho^+(x)$ (resp., lower ergodic value function $\rho^-(x)$) to be the scalar quantity $\rho$ which is independent of $x$, where $(\rho,w)$ is a viscosity solution of the ergodic HJBI equation \eqref{pde1} (resp., \eqref{pde2}).
+Then we derive the uniqueness of the viscosity solution of the ergodic HJBI equations \eqref{pde1} and \eqref{pde2}, and we prove with the help of the uniqueness results that the value of our SDGs exists under the Isaacs condition.